 Design strategy may mean different things depending on who you ask.
-What you think design strategy is, may mean totally different from another.
+What you think design strategy is, may mean different from another.
 It can be abstract and difficult to understand from a beginner’s point of view.

 It’s not uncommon for design teams to take complete control of the product design process.
 And they aim to define design strategies even before they start creating the product.
 Although, it requires an honest introspection and a bit of research.